juju/docs/src/en/commands.md

    **Summary:**

-   queue an action for execution
+   Queue an action for execution.

    **Options:**